weddingjuma/mpesa-mz/README.md

 This package is a wrapper for abdulmueid/mpesa-php-api to integrate M-Pesa API easier in Laravel applications

+For more information of what's M-Pesa, please refer to M-Pesa official website: https://www.vm.co.mz/en/M-Pesa2

+For more information of what abdulmueid/mpesa-php-api is, refer to https://github.com/abdulmueid/mpesa-php-api

 # 1. Installation

 All that you have to do is the following: